Salgaocar FC: Ownership

-Salgaocar Sports Club, based in Vasco, Goa, was established in 1956 and is owned by the V M Salgaocar Group of Companies.
-It, however, got the Indian recognition only when Goa was liberated from the Portuguese rule in 1961.
+Salgaocar Sports Club was established in 1956 and is owned by the V. M. Salgaocar Group of Companies.
+It got the Indian recognition only when Goa was liberated from the Portuguese rule in 1961.

-Stadiums

-Home grounds
+Stadium

-Salgaocar SC plays their home games at Fatorda Stadium and Tilak Maidan Stadium.
-They used Tilak Maidan for the 2013–14 season.
-They used Fatorda Stadium and Tilak Maidan Stadium for the 2014–15 season.
+Salgaocar SC played their home games at Fatorda Stadium and Tilak Maidan Stadium.

-Goa Football Association owned Duler Stadium in Mapusa, became the home ground of Salgaocar during the 2012–13 I-League alongside Tilak Maidan Stadium (from the end of January).
-In Goa, Duler became the second stadium to get AstroTurf since 2006.
+Goa Football Association owned Duler Stadium became the home ground of Salgaocar during the 2012–13 I-League, alongside Tilak Maidan Stadium.
+Duler became the second Goa-based stadium to get astroturf, in 2012.

 Training grounds

 Salgaocar players also practiced at the BITS Pilani Campus grounds.
 The team has its in-house gym with modern equipment and professional trainers.

 Rivalries

 Salgaocar has rivalries with their fellow Goan sides; Dempo, Churchill Brothers, and Sporting Clube de Goa, whom they faced in I-League and face in Goa Professional League.
+Salgaocar used to have also a rivalry with local side Vasco, known as "Vasco derby".